StackVista/stackstate-docs/stackpacks/integrations/servicenow_1.md

 - [StackState Agent V2](/stackpacks/integrations/agent.md) installed on a machine that can connect to both ServiceNow (via HTTPS) and StackState.
 - A running ServiceNow instance.
-- A ServiceNow user with access to the required [ServiceNow API endopints](#servicenow-rest-api-endpoints).
+- A ServiceNow user with access to the required [ServiceNow API endopints](#rest-api-endpoints).

 ### Install

-The ServiceNow StackPack can be installed from the StackState UI StackPacks > Integrations screen.
-To install the StackPack you will need to provide the following parameters:
+Install the ServiceNow StackPack from the StackState UI **StackPacks** > **Integrations** screen.
+You will need to provide the following parameters:

 - **Instance ID**: the ServiceNow instance ID from which topology will be collected.
 For example, if the ServiceNow Instance URL is `https://dev102222.service-now.com`, then `dev102222` is the instance ID.

-After the StackPack has been installed, you can enable the ServiceNow integration.

 ### Configure

-After the ServiceNow StackPack has been installed, you can configure StackState Agent V2 with details of your ServiceNow instance.
-This will enable the ServiceNow check and begin collecting data from ServiceNow.
+To enable the ServiceNow check and begin collecting data from ServiceNow, the following configuration should be added to StackState Agent V2:

 1. Edit the Agent integration configuration file `/etc/sts-agent/conf.d/servicenow.d/conf.yaml` to include details of your ServiceNow instance:
     - **url** - the REST API url, uses HTTPS protocol for communication.
-    - **user** - a ServiceNow user with access to the required [ServiceNow API endopints](#servicenow-rest-api-endpoints)
+    - **user** - a ServiceNow user with access to the required [ServiceNow API endopints](#rest-api-endpoints)
     - **password** - use [secrets management](/configure/security/secrets_management.md) to store passwords outside of the configuration file.
     ```text
     init_config: